Trigex/Vidbytez/README.md

 ## How do I run it?
 Run `npm install` in the cloned directory, ensure MongoDB is installed and running, change `example.config.json` to reflect your desired configuration, and rename it to `config.json`.
 Run using `node src/vidbytez.js`, or perferably run the application using [pm2](https://www.npmjs.com/package/pm2) for production purposes.
+Additionally, for production hosting, I recommend setting up an NGINX reverse proxy looking at the port Vidbytez is configured for.

 ## Why?
 because fuck you